ztsrxh/ztsrxh.github.io/_pages/rsrd.md

 **Note** that for a better registration accuracy, the point clouds may be cropped, and only the points near the camera's perspective are preserved.

 For localization and SfM applications, we provide **14** continuous sequences each of **8 seconds** long.
 The raw position, pose, and velocity data from the RTK and IMU are included.
-Refer the description file in the dataset for more details.
+Refer the description file in the dataset and the provided [development kit](/download) for more details.
 The dataset is divided into train set with **2500** samples and test set with **300** samples.

 ##  Statistics and Samples
 ### Precision Evaluation